lmp2700/travel-app/README.md

 # edit the trip
 User is allowed to update the trip with hotel & transportation information<br/>
-User is allwed to make notes on each reservation*
+User is allowed to make notes on each reservation*

 # delete the trip
 User is allowed to remove the trip from their list of trips